 Corporate employee gift matching - where an employer matches an employee’s gift to a charity - has been a mainstay of major companies for decades.
 It has unlocked billions of dollars of community funding and helped donors double their impact.
 It’s also inequitable and lacks inclusion as matching programs currently operate.
 Fortunately, there’s a solution.

-In many ways and for many reasons, GE is one of America’s most iconic companies – though notably its star has dimmed since its peak several decades ago.
-GE was born of Thomas Edison, became a founding member of the Dow Jones Industrial Average (where it stayed from 1907 to 2018), and was awarded countless patents for innovation across aviation, healthcare, and energy.
+In many ways and for many reasons, GE is one of America’s most iconic companies - though notably its star has dimmed since its peak several decades ago.
+GE was born by Thomas Edison, became a founding member of the Dow Jones Industrial Average (where it stayed from 1907 to 2018), and was awarded countless patents for innovation across aviation, healthcare, and energy.

 However, an innovation GE rarely gets credit for is its innovation in corporate philanthropy.
-In 1954, GE rolled out what is often credited as the first workplace giving program.
-In the nearly seven decades since, GE reports that it has matched over $1.5 billion in employee gifts.
+In 1954, GE rolled out what is often credited as the first workplace-giving program.
+In the nearly seven decades since GE reports that it has matched over $1.5 billion in employee gifts.
 That’s an astounding number.

-Yet GE’s program has not evolved much since inception.
+Yet GE’s program has not evolved much since its inception.
 Sure, it uses a software platform to help facilitate gifts (one that could use a good ol’ fashioned overhaul) and they’ve probably increased the amount they’ll match (it’s currently a generous $5,000 per employee).
-But the basic construct remains the same – and therein lies the problem.
+But the basic construction remains the same - and therein lies the problem.

 An employee gives money to a charity; they then submit that donation receipt to someone on staff (often in HR, finance, or perhaps a dedicated corporate social responsibility or CSR function).
 That staff member then must vet the charity to ensure it’s a registered 501c3 with the IRS and that it meets the company’s stated program requirements (for example, many companies won’t match gifts to places of worship - like a church - despite them being tax-exempt organizations).
 Finally, if all goes according to plan, a form is submitted to the accounts payable department and a check is issued from the company to the nonprofit - often weeks or months later.